abhishekrawat19/Python-Basics-to-Advanced/Basic Python/1.OOPS/1.Basic/notes.md

 ## **Constructor in Python**
 A constructor is a special method (`__init__`) that initializes an object when it is created.

+The __init__() method is the constructor in Python.

+It’s automatically called when you create a new object (p1 = Person("Alice", 30)).

+You use the constructor to initialize the object’s attributes.

 Example:
 ```python
 class Employee: